top of page

 Autism Spectrum Disorder is a neurodevelopmental condition.
 It affects how people communicate, socialize, behave, and interact with the world.

-Diagnostic criteria are in the DSM-5: they include difficulties in social communication + interaction, and restricted, repetitive patterns of behavior, interests, or activities.
+“Spectrum” means there’s a wide variation in how autism presents.
+For some children, differences are quite subtle, while for others, support needs are greater.
+Diagnostic criteria are in the DSM-5: they include difficulties in social communication and interaction, as well as restricted, repetitive patterns of behavior, interests, or activities.

 What Causes Autism?

-Important: vaccines have been extensively studied.
+• Vaccines: Important to note, vaccines have been extensively studied.
 Decades of research show no credible evidence linking vaccines to causing autism.

 How is Autism Diagnosed?